JuanDiegoMontoya/Voxel_Engine/README.md

 # 3D_Voxel_Engine
 Yet another voxel engine.
 Gallery at the bottom.

-This is (currently) a tech demo designed to demonstrate the implementation of various rendering and procedural techniques in a large and dynamic environment.
+Tech demo demonstrating the implementation of various methods to optimize voxel rendering in a large and dynamic environment.

 ## Follow
 The trello page for this project [can be found here.](https://trello.com/b/4Ns9jfZc/voxel-engine)

 ## Tech
 The project is written in C++ and GLSL.
-The project also uses OpenGL, GLM, GLFW for window handling, cereal for serialization, and libnoise for procedural noise.
+Also used is OpenGL, GLM, GLFW for window handling, cereal for serialization, and libnoise/FastNoiseSIMD for procedural noise.
-The project may, in the future, utilize FMOD, freetype, Lua, and stb for various purposes.

 Performance was tested on this system for reference:
 - AMD Ryzen 5 2600X CPU
-- 16 GB RAM
+- 16GB DDR4 RAM
 - NVIDIA GeForce GTX 1060 6GB

 ## Features
 (*WIP*) indicates that a feature is mostly complete but has some bugs that need to be sorted out.
 ### Voxels
-- Renders 10+ million voxels at 500+ FPS
+- Renders 300 million voxels at 300+ FPS
-  - Capable of rendering over 270 million voxels (8000 chunks \* 32<sup>3</sup> cubes) with ~30 FPS.
+  - Capable of rendering over ~~270 million~~ 2 billion voxels (56000+ chunks \* 32<sup>3</sup> cubes) with over ~~30~~ 60 FPS.
-- Infinite size world
 - Movement physics and terrain collision
-- Procedurally generated terrain including hills, mountains, plains, rivers, etc.
-- A variety of biomes, each with their own unique properties and features
-- Meandering natural tunnels and caves
 - Block destroying and placing
 - A prefab editor
-- (*WIP*) Lighting, including colored lights
-- (*Temp. removed*) Marching cubes implementation for smooth voxels (in worlds defined by a density field, enabled via preprocessor flag in chunk.h)
+- Colored lighting

 ### Graphics
-- Phong illumination model
+- GPU-driven renderer with little CPU synchronization
+  - GPU generates draw commands
+  - GPU performs frustum & raster culling
+- Modern AZDO principles
+  - Texture arrays for block textures
+  - glMultiDrawArraysIndirectCount draws *all* chunks in a single call
+  - Immutable buffer storage
+- Chunk vertices consist of just two (packed) integers
+- Raster-based occlusion culling
 - Frustum culling of chunks
 - Baked ambient occlusion on blocks
-- Realistic water effects
-- Directional environment lighting
-- Deferred rendering pipeline
-- Post processing effects
-- (*WIP*) Screen space water reflections
-- (*WIP*) Cascaded shadow maps

 ### Other
-- Portability.
-Uses (to my knowledge) no platform dependent libraries or headers.
-(Certain libraries would have to be rebuilt for platforms other than x64 Windows) Note: this is untrue for the near future as I am currently using Microsoft's concurrent map to support multithreading more easily
+- Easily made portable- libraries would need to be rebuild
 - Multithreaded mesh building and terrain generation
 - Graphics effects can be toggled dynamically by the user